 $85 Adult, $65 Child (8-17 years inclusive), $264 Family (2 Adults + 2 Children).
 15% discount for a group booking of 8.

 We reserve the right to cancel trips or alter schedules if weather conditions are not suitable for group safety.

-Sightings of dolphins and seals, although frequent, cannot be guaranteed.
+Sightings of dolphins and seals can occur in this region but cannot be guaranteed.